Exercises to build width, power and balanced shoulder size

 The best shoulder exercises are those that target all three heads of the deltoid muscle: the front, side, and rear.
 Overhead presses — using a barbell or dumbbells — are essential for overall mass and strength.
 Lateral raises specifically target the side delts to build width, while rear delt flys and face pulls strengthen the back of the shoulders and support posture.
 Arnold presses offer dynamic movement that hits multiple heads in one lift.
 A well-rounded shoulder workout includes a mix of these to ensure full development.

-Integrate shoulder workouts into full-body and split routines
+Integrate shoulder exercises into full-body and split routines